By Mike Safley

 Mary Beth begins the exam of Katarina Vanessa Sullca Quispe, a fourteen-year-old with shy bright eyes that move quickly between her mother and the doctor.
 Betty Uelida Quispe Fernandez, the 35-year-old mother of three, smiles encouragement at her daughter.
 The girl complains of a stomach ache, but Mary Beth immediately realizes that the girl is hard of hearing.
 She prescribes a worm pill for the stomach ache but asks her mother about the hearing problem.
 Betty, with a lovely, wide smile, has been a construction worker, made handicrafts, and worked as a security guard in the nine years since her husband left.
 She is currently employed selling tickets at the bus station.

 Katarina began to lose her hearing in the third grade.
 By the time she graduated from primary school, words had to be shouted to be heard only a foot away.
-They made the trip to nearby Juliaca for tests, and the doctor told them that Katrina needs hearing aids that are only available in Arequipa.
+They made the trip to nearby Juliaca for tests, and the doctor told them that Katarina needs hearing aids that are only available in Arequipa.
 The family has never been to Arequipa and the cost of $1000, for a person making less than that in an entire year, is beyond their reach.
-Katrina’s hearing continues to worsen.
+Katarina’s hearing continues to worsen.

 Katarina enrolled in high school, but didn’t want to go.
-Her mother insisted, but Katherine feared her classmate’s cruel taunts about her hearing.
+Her mother insisted, but Katarina feared her classmate’s cruel taunts about her hearing.
 She coped by leaving for school in the morning, hiding until school was over, and then returning home.
 Betty prayed, putting her faith in God to provide for her daughter.
 Mother and daughter agreed that Katarina would study to become a beautician—no high school diploma is needed to qualify for beauty school.
 When Katarina walked into Mary Beth’s exam room that day, it had been two years since she had been to school.

 Mary Beth takes Jim aside and whispers the story of the slight, teenage girl sitting on her exam table with shoulders hunched and head down in an apparent effort to disappear.
 Jim agrees to help Katarina and Mary Beth keeps their names.
 Later that afternoon, she asks if Quechua Benefit will assist them in helping the girl, with the perfectly braided hair, whose mother had placed her faith in God.